Jaguar000212/Tool-Kit/README.md

 13. **Ratios**: Calculate and simplify ratios.
 14. **Percentage Calculator**: Perform percentage-based calculations.
 15. **Decimal to Fraction Converter**: Convert decimal numbers into fractions.
-16. **Age Calculator**: Calculate age in years, months, and days.
-17. **Geometry Calculator**: Perform calculations for shapes like circles, rectangles, and triangles.
+16. **Geometry Calculator**: Perform calculations for shapes like circles, rectangles, and triangles.

 ---